anto18671/lumenspark/README.md

    - $X \in \mathbb{R}^{n \times d}$ is the input sequence, and $W_Q, W_K, W_V \in \mathbb{R}^{d \times d}$ are learned projection matrices.

-   - The attention operation is computed as:
+   - The attention operation is computed as.

    - $K' = KP$ and $V' = VP$, reducing the computational complexity to $O(n \cdot k \cdot d)$.